mthalken/Election_Analysis/README.md

 ## Election Audit Summary
 To the election commission:
 Thank you for the opportunity to code and present your election data.
-This code can be applied to all future elections if the csv. is consistant.
+This code can be applied to all future elections if the csv. is consistent.
 As an option for future elections, I could re-structure the code with the option to allow the code to find and organize the columns if data is shown in a different format in the csv.
 This code could also be used for the whole state, all counties, and all local elections with a few changes.
 As an added benefit we could always add a timer to give the time it took to process all the data.